How To Make A DIY Burlap Wreath

 - 18″ deco mesh in burlap color

-- 2 wired ribbon choices that work nicely together (preferable 9 feet min. & 2 inches wide)
+- 2 rolls of wired ribbon choices that work nicely together (preferable 9 feet min. & 2 inches wide)

 - 3-5 floral picks or decorative clips